MahinKannan/DataMining/README.md

 Enter the values asked in the command prompt

 Number of clusters: n
-Define center values: yes (If you want to enter custom center coordinates), no  (If you want random centers)
+Define center values: yes (If you want to enter custom center coordinates) or  no  (If you want random centers)

 If you chose yes, enter the x and y values of the centers separated by a space for a center and hit enter.